 Result: The cushion must be able to absorb a load force of 1,812daN.

-Appendix 7, Annex 4, Chapter 4.3 calculates the force that a baffle can absorb depending on the burst pressure.
-The formula must be rearranged to determine the contact area of the baffle:
+Appendix 7, Annex 4, Chapter 4.3 calculates the force that a dunnage bag can absorb depending on the burst pressure.
+The formula must be rearranged to determine the contact area of the bumper:

-Using the load force from the example above, the stowage cushion must have an area of 0.45m2 to absorb the force.
+Using the load force from the example above, the dunnage bag must have a surface area of 0.45m2 to absorb the force.

 To continue working with the example, let’s imagine the whole thing from above.